 Buying or selling a business is not like selling real estate.
 While there is standardization is the real estate world (showings, trips to the title company and cosmetic surgery), there is none when buying a business or selling a business and a huge difference exists in the expertise required to complete these transactions.
 A business has intangibles that could have substantial and often difficult to determine values whereas a piece of real estate is one simple asset with a known (or easily obtainable) value.

-A few tips that could help you choose a transaction team:
+A few tips that could help you find a Business Broker

 - Business Broker